Vivena/babelweb2/README.md

 It's possible to change this behavior by editing `static/js/config.js` file.

 From the routing daemon BabelWeb2 must obtain at least:

-    - announced metric
+- Announced metric

-    - computed metric
+- Computed metric

-    - next hop
+- Next hop

-    - router-id
+- Router-id

 BabelWeb2 is created by Belynda Hamaz, Edward Guyot and Fedor Ryabinin.
-It is highly inspired by Gabriel Kerneis's BabelWeb.
+It is highly inspired by Gabriel Kerneis's [BabelWeb](https://github.com/kerneis/babelweb).